WCMT-FM

-WCMT-FM (101.3 FM) is a radio station broadcasting an adult contemporary format.
+WCMT-FM (101.3 MHz) is a radio station broadcasting an adult contemporary format.

 Licensed to South Fulton, Tennessee, United States, the station began broadcasting in 1968 and serves the Ken Tenn area (Northwest Tennessee and Southwest Kentucky) and can be heard in both Jackson and Paducah, Kentucky markets.

 The station is owned by Thunderbolt Broadcasting Company.

 Programming

 WCMT-FM "Mix 101.3 WCMT" is a contemporary adult hit radio station playing top hits from the 80s, 90s, 2000s and today.
 WCMT FM airs high school sports broadcasts.
-Network programming aired on WCMT-FM includes Rick Dees Weekly Top 20, and John Tesh - Intelligence For Your Life.
+Network programming aired on WCMT-FM includes Rick Dees Weekly Top 20, and John Tesh – Intelligence For Your Life.
 Wink Martindale's "100 Greatest Christmas Hits of All Time" ten-hour program is heard on December 24 and 25 and has become a holiday staple for Ken-Tenn area listeners.
 Sunday morning from 6 til 11am Mix 101.3 airs religious music.
 Local news can be heard seven days per week on Mix 101.3 WCMT-FM; the community affairs program "30 Minutes" air Sunday mornings at 6:30 Central time.
-Weekdays from 6am til 9am Mix 101.3 WCMT FM rebroadcasts the popular "Good Times in the Morning" show which features phone calls, contest and "live" - in studio interviews.
+Weekdays from 6am til 9am Mix 101.3 WCMT FM rebroadcasts the popular "Good Times in the Morning" show which features phone calls, contest and "live" – in studio interviews.